cheomanigua/webdev/content/docs/cloud_run/index.md

 weight: 6
 ---

-There are several ways to deploy your apps to Cloud Run
+There are several ways to deploy your apps to Cloud Run.

 ## 1. Deploy from source code